tigera-cs/Windstream-Advanced/Advanced Training/3.network-policies-advanced/README.md

 ## 3.4- Apply global default deny

-The last step is to configure default deny global rule.
-This established zero-trust policies where you are allowing the bare minimum for intra-cluster and external communication and denying everyting else.
+The last step is to configure the default deny global rule.
+This established zero-trust policies where you are allowing the bare minimum for intra-cluster and external communication and denying everything else.

 ```
 kubectl apply -f -<<EOF